sophiephill/Fires_and_Cocci/README.md

 # Fires_and_Cocci

-This repo contains the code associated with the paper, *Association between wildfires and coccidioidomycosis incidence in California, 2000–2018: a synthetic control analysis*.
+This repo contains the code associated with the paper *Association between wildfires and coccidioidomycosis incidence in California, 2000–2018: a synthetic control analysis*.

 Human case data are protected health information (PHI) with access restricted to authorized California Department of Public Health (CDPH) staff.
 Case data is thus not included in this repository.